kubesphere-sigs/fluent-operator-walkthrough/README.md

 EOF
 ```

-You'll see the Fluentd StatefulSet up and running with other CRs:
+We should see the Fluentd StatefulSet up and running with other CRs:

 ```shell
 kubectl -n fluent get statefulset